Our knowledge of orthopaedics. Your best health.

 Adult Forearm Fractures

-Your forearm is made up of two bones: the radius and ulna.
+The forearm is made up of two bones: the radius and ulna.
 In most cases of adult forearm fractures, both bones are broken.

-Fractures of the forearm can occur near the wrist at the farthest (distal) end of the bone, in the middle of the forearm, or near the elbow at the top (proximal) end of the bone.
 This article focuses on fractures that occur in the middle segments of the radius and ulna.
 Fractures that involve the wrist or the elbow are discussed in separate articles.

 Anatomy

 If you hold your arms at your side with your palms facing up, the ulna is the bone closest to your body and the radius is closest to your thumb.
-The ulna is larger at the elbow — it forms the point of your elbow — and the radius is larger at the wrist.
+This relationship changes when you rotate your forearm — when your arms are at your side and your palms face downward, the radius is the bone closest to your body.

 The primary motion of the forearm is rotation: the ability to turn our palms up or down.
 The ulna stays still while the radius rotates around it.
 This is the motion used to turn a screwdriver or twist in a light bulb.
-Forearm fractures can affect your ability to rotate your arm, as well as bend and straighten the wrist and elbow.
+Forearm fractures can affect your ability to rotate your arm, as well as to bend and straighten the wrist and elbow.

 Description